 For a Hyper-V server, you can restore the following virtual machine snapshots:

-When you trigger a restore, Phoenix lets you choose the type of snapshot you want to use to restore your data.
+When you trigger a restore, Druva Phoenix lets you choose the type of snapshot you want to use to restore your data.
 You can also delete snapshots when you select snapshots for restore.
 The types of snapshots you can use to restore virtual machines are described in the following sections.

 Warm snapshot restore

-A Warm snapshot restore is restoring of a point-in-time image of the backed up virtual machine that are stored in the warm storage of the Phoenix Cloud.
+A Warm snapshot restore is restoring of a point-in-time image of the backed up virtual machine that are stored in the warm storage of the Druva Cloud.
 Such a restore operation continues until the server data is restored to the specified location.

 To locate Warm snapshots, expand Warm in the Restore Data window.

 Cold snapshot restore

 To locate cold snapshots, expand Cold in the Restore Data window.

 How to restore cold snapshots